DF Akademie: Athletics

-DF Malan High School annually participates in the MTBS athletics competition, along with three other schools from the Bellville area: Bellville, Tygerberg and Stellenberg.
-MTBS is especially well known for the performance of these schools' non-participating pupils on the pavilion as they perform songs and cheers to encourage their athletes during the day - for which a trophy is also awarded.
-DF Malan has thus far been the second most successful school in the singing trophy - winning it two time less than Stellenberg.
-It is in the athletics, however, where the school achieved unprecedented success - winning the trophy all but three times in the first 19-years of the competition.
+DF Akademie annually participates in the DTBS athletics competition (known as MTBS prior to DF Akademie's name change), along with three other schools from the Bellville area: Tygerberg High School, Bellville High School and Stellenberg High School.
+DTBS is especially well known for the performance of these schools' non-competing pupils on the pavilion, as they perform songs, cheers and choreographed visual displays to encourage their athletes during the day, for which a trophy is also awarded.
+DF Akademie has thus far been the second most successful school in the singing trophy, winning it two times fewer than Stellenberg.
+It is in the athletics, however, where the school achieved unprecedented success, winning the trophy all but three times in the first 19 years of the competition.

 Other events

 The school also participates in a yearly Interschools event (week-long derby) with its local rival Bellville High School, in which the schools contest on most platforms - including Rugby, Field hockey, Netball, Cross country, Chess, Debate, Mountain biking and, from 2013 onwards, EA Sports FIFA.
 The first team rugby, hockey and netball matches are the main events.
-In recent years Bellville has strongly dominated the rugby, DF Malan Hoërskool strongly dominating both Boys' and Girls' hockey (although Bellville won the 2012 girls hockey match).
-The netball is usually an unpredictable affair.
+In recent years Bellville has strongly dominated the rugby while DF Akademie dominated both Boys' and Girls' hockey.